 Best Build For A Tight Budget

-This build is actually very similar to my current build as far as power goes.
-I’m able to run games such as Skyrim on the highest graphic settings and Elder Scrolls Online on medium settings.
-If you’re looking for a PC build just to get your feet wet in the PC gaming industry then this is definitely the build for you.
+This build is actually very similar to my past build as far as power goes.
+I was able to run games such as Skyrim on the highest graphic settings and Elder Scrolls Online on medium settings.
+If you’re looking for a PC build to get your feet wet in the PC gaming industry then this is definitely the build for you.
 This build is 100% upgradeable so you don’t really need to worry about compatibility issues when it comes to upgrading down the road.

 If you’ve never actually built a computer before then you’re going to have to do a little research.
 I have included a video below by NeweggTV, it’s the same video that I went through step by step when I went to build my first gaming PC.
 It’s very detailed and you should be able to know exactly how it all comes together after you watch it and during the actual building process.

 Be sure to go through the video while you wait for your parts to come in the mail and be sure to watch it as you actually build it.
 It’s good to have a visual of what it is you’re doing when you’re actually going through the process of bringing your PC to life!

 * = Optional, read below.
 Final price includes optional part.